 Sandra Kay Lauffenburger

 In 1985 Sandra obtained a Certification in Laban Movement Analysis through the University of Washington.
 While living in Asia from 1984 to 1988, Sandra taught Laban Movement Analysis/Bartenieff Fundamentals (LMA/BF) as well as Contemporary Dance to groups that had never before experienced Western movement material.
 She was invited to give workshops to the People’s Republic of China’s P.L.A.
 Song and Dance Troupe, the Guangdong Academy of Dance, the Hong Kong Academy of Performing Arts, and fitness groups in Indonesia, Singapore and Hong Kong.
 In 1989 Sandra returned to the US and worked in the aerobic dance and fitness industry applying LMA/BF principles.
-She also studied Jungian thought and offered LMA/BF movement courses tied to Jungian thought at the C. G. Jung Institute of Psychoanalysis and Creative Arts in Houston, Texas.

 Just for fun, Sandra dances with the Canberra ensemble SOMEBODY’S AUNT https://www.facebook.com/SomebodysAunt